 EU Law

-John is a qualified solicitor in Ireland and in Northern Ireland and has advised companies in both jurisdictions for many years on issues arising under EU Law.
-He is therefore well placed to advise companies on issues which arise on the island of Ireland as a result of Brexit.
+EU law issues obviously took on great significance in light of the departure of the United Kingdom (UK) from the European Union.
+John is a qualified Solicitor in Ireland and in Northern Ireland and has advised companies in both jurisdictions for many years on issues arising under EU Law.
+He is therefore well placed to advise companies on issues which arise on the island of Ireland on an ongoing basis as a result of Brexit.

 Approach